fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 <details><summary>

-## The Mizan. the Scale
+## The Mizan (The Scale)

 </summary>

-Separation of the righteous and the damned
+At the Mizan, the separation of the righteous and the damned will take place.

 At divine judgment, the resurrected will stand in a grand assembly, each person's Book of Deeds -- where "every small and great thing is recorded" -- will be read, and ultimate judgment made.
 The resurrected will then walk over the bridge of As-Sirāt, those judged worthy for the Garden continuing to their heavenly abode, those damned to The Fire, falling off the bridge into the pit of Jahannam.
 There will also be a punishment of the grave (for those who disbelieved) between death and the resurrection.

 Not everyone consigned to hell will remain there, as it is believed by both scholars and lay Muslims that "all but the mushrikun, those who have committed the worst sin of impugning the tawḥīd of God, have the possibility of being saved;" and God's intercession to save sinners from hellfire is a "major theme" in popular Islamic stories about Judgement Day.